 Book discussions focus on works of fiction and non-fiction related to art, art museums, or FIA collections.
 The first meeting for each book sets the stage by exploring artists and artwork related to the selected book.
 Two weeks later, the book is discussed.
 These free programs are offered on Wednesdays at 1:30p.

-Part I: Art Lecture • May 3 • 1:30p
+Part I: Art Lecture • October 4 • 1:30p

-Part II: Book Discussion • May 17 • 1:30p
+Part II: Book Discussion • October 18 • 1:30p

 Free to the public.

 The charming Eduardo de Valfierno makes a very respectable living in Argentina fleecing the nouveau riche—they pay him to steal valuable pieces of art, and Valfierno sells them flawless forgeries instead.
 But when Eduardo meets the beautiful Mrs. Hart on his latest con job, he takes a risk that forces him back to the city he loved and left behind: Paris.
 There, he assembles his team of con artists for their final and most ambitious theft, one that will enable them to leave the game forever: the Mona Lisa.

 When a member of the team turns up missing and Mr. Hart arrives in Paris, Valfierno and his crew must stay one step ahead of a relentless police inspector, endure a devastating flood, and conquer their own doubts to keep the priceless painting in play—and survive.

 Based on the actual theft of the Mona Lisa from the Louvre in 1911, Stealing Mona Lisa is a sophisticated, engaging caper, complete with a richly imagined group of con artists and an historical mystery that will keep you guessing until the very end.